-If this is a “director” position, managing a pre-existing vision, who came up with the vision, and who is setting that vision now (former children’s pastor, senior leader, Family Life Director, a curriculum)?
+If this is a “director” position, managing a pre-existing vision, who formed the vision?
+And who sets that vision now (former children’s pastor, senior leader, Family Life Director, a curriculum)?

 Am I locked into the current one?
 If so, for how long?
 Who would have to approve a curriculum change?

-Would I be responsible for recruiting/providing childcare for church events?
-How many events are there per month?
+Would I be responsible for organizing childcare for church events?
+How many per month?

-What and how many outreaches and serving opportunities does the church do and how would I be involved?
+What and how many outreaches and serving opportunities does the church do?
+How would I be involved?

 6. What expectations would the church have for my spouse/children?

 Ministry is always a family affair.
 So clarify what roles, if any, your family members will have.

 7. What is the typical work schedule/hours for staff members?

 Get the numbers in writing.
 But also realize that every ministry position requires a healthy dose of flexibility.